twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt12-23-transcending-of-time%zh.rst

 For the Buddha and arahants, time was consumed by them.
 Even becoming a stream enterer (sotāpanna), a lot of time (kala) was consumed by him/her.
 He has only left for seven lives for kala to consume.

 [Here Sayadaw told the origin of the time and timeless dhammas teaching.
 It was delivered by the Buddha to the 500 monks who were brahmins before their ordinations.
 They also had connection with the Buddha in one of their past lives.
-At that time the bodhisatta was their teacher.
-They were too conceited so that the teacher asked them a puzzle question which also connected with time (kala).]
+At that time the bodhisatta was their teacher and because of their conceit, the teacher asked them a puzzle question which also connected with time (kala).]

 After death, taking rebirth (jāti) is like a stick fallen on the wound.
 It’s getting dukkha again after dukkha.
 (Sayadaw used the Anāthapiṇḍika’s story to teach vipassanā.)
 Don’t make the khandhas as this is ‘me’, this is ‘I am’ and this is ‘mine’.
 Contemplate them as impermanent, suffering and not-self.
 Here the Noble Eightfold Path is timeless dhamma.”